Ei30metry/Hygeia/README.md

 # Hygeia
-Your not so friendly companion
+A CLI program and Daemon that keeps track of your moods and daily sleep

 ## Introduction
-Bruce is a Daemon which does simple analysis on your mood entries and then gives you a summary of your general mood in whatever format you want!
+Hygeia is a Daemon which does simple analysis on your mood entries and then gives you a summary of your general mood in whatever format you want!

 default Format :